Updated in August 2023

 Although most people think that D.C. is where most people work, I like to point out the nearby employment hubs of Tysons, Reston, or McLean.
 Plus INOVA Fairfax Hospital is ten minutes away.

 I often travel out of Dulles and National airports which are darn close by.
-Dulles is about fifteen minutes away which has direct flights all over the world which appeals to business people, tourists and our culturally diverse population.
+Dulles is about fifteen minutes away and has direct flights all over the world which appeals to business people, tourists and our culturally diverse population.
 You name the destination and there is probably a direct flight there!

 It’s about the people…

 The Town of Vienna has an elected town council and mayor.
-These folks seem to work all the time meeting with citizens, going to the Farmers’ Market and attending fun events like the Fourth of July fireworks, the Halloween Parade or the Taste of Vienna.
+These folks seem to work all the time meeting with citizens, going to the Farmers’ Market and attending fun events like the Fourth of July fireworks, the Halloween Parade, or the Taste of Vienna.
 They manage a big budget exceptionally well and oversee a professionally run town hall, police department and efficient public works department.
 Yes, there’s a busy Parks & Rec Department too.

 I shared a lot of real estate and census data about the town via email with the writer.
 Sales stats for 22180 came from MRIS and we talked about the competitive real estate market, including tear downs and issues that this year’s home buyers faced.
 Since I assumed there was an elaborate grading system involved, I felt providing local stats or tips would help make the case in the executive level (secret) decision making at CNNMoney.